illusiaDecafish/bootselBoot/README.md

 # bootselBoot
 A small command line application to reset Raspberry Pi Pico to BOOTSEL mode via.
-USB.
+USB, not BOOTSEL button.

 ## BOOTSEL

-Raspberry Pi Pico has BOOTSEL mode that a Pico board is connect to a host via.
+Raspberry Pi Pico has BOOTSEL mode that a board is connect to a host via.
 USB by device mode.
-Flash storage on the board is mounted on the host as a USB flash drive.
+Flash storage on the board can be mounted on the host as a USB flash drive.

 BOOTSEL mode can be invoked by pressing 'BOOTSEL' button on the board when the board is plugged with USB or 'RUN' pin on the right card edge of the board is switched to GND.
-But these procedures are annoying because the board is rather delicate and there is a possibility to break a microUSB port.
+But these procedures are annoying because the board is rather delicate and there is a possibility to break a microUSB port or the board itself.
 It is better to handle without hardware treatments.

 I found a solution to reset Pico via.
 USB from a host with some limitations: